First, a challenge. Take a shot every time I mention Far Cry 3. You’ll be trashed by the time you’ve read this.

 Ghost Recon: Wildlands is the latest in Tom Clancy’s Ghost Recon series.
 It’s also the latest Ubisoft

 Then again if I wanted to spend my time watching something that looks good, I’d be at a strip club or watching a Denis Villeneuve movie.
 As said before this game takes a lot of elements from Far Cry 3.
 Just like a lot of recent Ubisoft titles such as Watch_Dogs, Splinter Cell: Conviction and Far Cry 3, there are a lot of similarities to a lot of previous Ubisoft titles, even though this game is from a different franchise.
 You can recon enemy bases and mark their positions.
-There are a ton of collectables.
-There’s numerous attempts at edgy dialog that feels like it was written by a fifteen year old kid and although it’s implied your character has been in the military since 2003 and you’re leading a team of special forces commandos, there’s the obligatory skill tree to level up your character.
+There are a ton of collectibles.
+There are numerous attempts at edgy dialog that feels like it was written by a fifteen-year-old kid and although it’s implied your character has been in the military since 2003 and you’re leading a team of special forces commandos, there’s the obligatory skill tree to level up your character.

 It’s a shame because Unidad could have been an interesting element to the game.
 Trying to get them to align with the player could have been an interesting addition.
 Getting them to work with you might mean turning a blind eye to brutality and corrupt dealings, but it might mean the difference to them helping you in a gunfight, or being left for dead.